What is a SOC 2 Report and Why Are Your Clients Asking For It?

 There are baselines for security.
 But it’s important to remember that they’re just baselines.
 Attackers commonly prepare themselves to defeat basic security mechanisms.
 Basic security is a good place to start but there’s a long road ahead.
 For example, in the Cloudflare example above, if authentication just required credentials and TOTP, attackers would have been successful.

-Regulation and security frameworks act as a guideline for security.
-Complying with these not just saves you from fines but also reduces the chances of a breach.
+Regulation and security frameworks act as guidelines for security.
+Complying with these not only saves you from fines but also reduces the chances of a breach.

 This is one of the most simple and regrettable aspects of security.
 Vulnerability management and patching are crucial.
 One of the core steps attackers follow is checking for existing vulnerabilities as it would save them from creating custom attacks.
 And if you’re breached due to a known unpatched vulnerability, you’ll surely regret it because you had everything out there but failed to act upon it.